Eastern Point Lighthouse

 The Beauport Museum is a beautiful 40-room mansion sitting on the rocks along Gloucester Harbor, visited by many of the famous including Eleanor Roosevelt.
 Hammond Castle allows visitors to explore on their own, this medieval-style structure built by famed inventor James Hammond for his wife.

-For those who want to enjoy sailing on classic schooners (or windjammers), Gloucester provides the schooner Adventure, schooner Thomas E. Lannon, and schooner Ardelle. |
+| Enjoy sailing on classic schooners (or windjammers) in Gloucester aboard either the Adventure, or the Thomas E. Lannon, or the Ardelle. |

 Thomas Lannon passes by Hammond Castle |

 Maritime Gloucester is a non-profit organization offering a working waterfront museum, with educational workshops and camps, an aquarium, galleries, and the classic schooner Adventure.
 It’s a restored 1926 Gloucester Dory Fishing Schooner that is deemed a national historic landmark and open for sailing and educational dockside tours.
-The schooner Ardelle provides educational workshops, boatbuilding workshops, and music sails departing also from the Gloucester Maritime Center.
+The schooner Ardelle provides educational workshops, boat building workshops, and music sails departing also from the Gloucester Maritime Center.
 The schooner Thomas E. Lannon provides sunset sails and two-hour sails around Gloucester Harbor.
 Master boat builder Harold Burnham built both the Schooner Ardelle, and the schooner Thomas E. Lannon locally in Essex with plenty of volunteers and other builders who want to keep the heritage of these vessels alive.
 Both vessels are available for private and public sails.

 The area is also a thriving with artists from all backgrounds from paint, to photography, to music, to theater.
 The Cape Anne Museum for instance, offers exhibits and events in art, history and culture of the Cape Ann area.
 The Rocky Neck Art Colony in East Gloucester is the oldest continuously operating art colony in America.

-Visitors can drive to Gloucester’s Eastern Point Light and hike along the half-mile jetty to gain a unique perspective to the lighthouse. |
+| Visitors can drive to Gloucester’s Eastern Point Light and hike along the half-mile jetty to gain a unique perspective to the lighthouse. | ![]() |

 Along the drive to the lighthouse you’ll find plenty of historic mansions to gaze at from the road as you’ll also notice “Private Road” signs, but you can still drive through to the lighthouse.
 The lighthouse has an ample parking area and a long jetty to walk out and provides nice views of the lighthouse from the water perspective.